sourcery-ai-experiments/Composer/README.md

 https://youtu.be/UWxfnNXlVy8

+## How to install

+* Install dependencies in python3 by running `pip install -r requirements.txt`.

 ## How to run

 * Find some dataset to train on.
 More info on where to find datasets are in data/raw/README.md.